 T-Mobile constantly works to improve performance on its network and to pursue advanced and next-generation technologies and services.
-For example, T-Mobile is in the process of deploying its 5G network, including layering millimeter wave and low-band spectrum over the LTE network.
+For example, T-Mobile is in the process of deploying its 5G network, including layering millimeter wave, mid-band, and low-band spectrum over the LTE network and rolling out low-band 5G.
 Currently, T-Mobile's 5G millimeter wave network is available in select areas (see https://www.t-mobile.com/devices/samsung-galaxy-s10-5g#maps).
 The low-band 5G network is available nationwide, although coverage may not be available in some areas (see https://www.t-mobile.com/coverage/5g-coverage-map).
 In some areas, capable devices operating on T-Mobile's nationwide 5G network use multi-band dual connectivity; customers with 5G-compatible devices will receive service via both T-Mobile's 4G LTE network and its 5G network to support their connectivity.

-Based on initial analysis and projections from third-party, crowd-sourced data and subject to the factors described above and below, Assurance Wireless expects that T-Mobile’s nationwide low-band 5G network will provide download speeds that are noticeably faster than its nationwide 4G LTE network typically between 26 - 88 Mbps (roughly the 25th and 75th percentiles).
-In the short term, customers with 5G-capable devices may experience uploads via 5G or 4G LTE, and can expect between 8 - 31 Mbps (roughly the 25th and 75th percentiles on 5G) or roughly the same upload and latency experience as the existing 4G LTE ranges shown above.
+Based on initial analysis and projections from third-party, crowd-sourced data and subject to the factors described above and below, Assurance Wireless expects that T-Mobile’s nationwide low-band 5G network will initially provide, on average, download speeds that are noticeably faster than its nationwide 4G LTE network (based on modeling, roughly 20% faster on average nationally).
+In the short term, customers with 5G-capable devices may experience uploads via 4G LTE, and Assurance Wireless expects roughly the same upload and latency experience as the existing 4G LTE ranges shown above.
 Assurance Wireless will provide additional information here regarding speed and latency percentiles as T-Mobile’s network is further deployed and more crowd-sourced user data is collected.
 Please review this page for updated information as the 5G rollout is ongoing.

 In recent years, T-Mobile has aggressively built out its high-speed data networks.
 T-Mobile’s network does provide other connections (2G, 3G, and 4G HSPA+) in many areas, however.
 These connections are used by the small percentage of customers without LTE/5G-capable devices or, in limited cases, when customers with LTE/5G-capable devices are unable to connect to the LTE network.
 Based on internal and crowd-sourced testing, we expect Assurance Wireless-branded customers with broadband-capable devices during use of these older technologies to typically experience average download speeds of 1.5 Mbps, average upload speeds of 230 Kbps, and latency between 60 and 180 ms. The typical customer experience on T-Mobile's older networks is good for streaming audio, email, and web browsing.

 Some plans may, however, also include maximum speeds for some services.
 For example, customers with feature phones may choose to activate an optional add-on feature for unlimited data at (3G speeds).
+See your plan for details.
 For coverage information relating to specific geographic areas, see our coverage map.

 Assurance customers prior to October 1, 2020, should log into my account for your coverage map.